 The current ratio is a liquidity ratio that measures a company's ability to pay short-term and long-term obligations.
-To gauge this ability, the current ratio considers the current total assets of a company (both liquid and illiquid) relative to that company's current total liabilities.
+To gauge this ability, the current ratio considers the current total assets of a company relative to that company's current total liabilities.
 The current ratio is called "current" because, unlike some other liquidity ratios, it incorporates all current assets and liabilities.
 The Current Ratio is a good gauge of an institution's capacity to meet short-term debt obligations.
 A higher Current Ratio indicates a more liquid institution.

-Generally, a satisfactory Current Ratio is above 1.8%, while an above average Current Ratio is 1.3-1.8%, a below average Current Ratio is 1.0-1.2%, and an Unsatisfactory Current Ratio is below 1.0%.1
+Generally, a below average Current Ratio is 1.0-1.2, and an Unsatisfactory Current Ratio is below 1.0.

 Liabilities to Assets Ratio = Total Liabilities / Total Assets (Alternative to Current Ratio): Similar to the Current Ratio, but the calculation also includes long term assets and liabilities.
-If the ratio is near 100% it is a cause for concern and may require additional information from the applicant.
+If the ratio is at or greater than 1 it is a cause for concern and may require additional information from the applicant.
+A ratio less than 1 is generally acceptable.